Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 10)

 > KABLAM-KABOOM-KAPOP!
 The sky lit up bright.
 Toby tucked his tail and shook in fright.
-Fireworks boomed like cannons of doom,
-He dove for the bushes— way out of sight!

-> KABLAM-KABOOM-KAPOP!
-The sky lit up bright.
-Toby tucked his tail and shook in fright.
-Fireworks barked like angry hounds—
-He belly-crawled to undergrounds!

-> KABLAM-KABOOM-KAPOP!
-The sky lit up bright.
-Toby tucked his tail and shook in fright.
 His paws went slippy, his ears went flap—
 Now he’s wearing that bush as a scaredy-cap!

-Why it works:
-Physical comedy (bush stuck on his head).
-"Scaredy-cap" = instantly visual.

-Illustration:
-- Toby’s paws and tail visible under bush.

 (Right 11)